-Unlimited Internet and Fair Usage Policy FUP has been together since long.
+Unlimited Internet and Fair Usage Policy FUP has been together for a long.
 Here unlimited internet means the availability of limitless internet usage without downloading caps.
 This FUP limits the use of the internet or the speed after the consumption of a certain volume of data.
-Nepali ISP’s and telecom operators also have this sort of policy in their unlimited internet offer and data packs.
-This post we are making people informed of FUP on unlimited internet and its impact.
+Nepali ISP’s and telecom operators also have this sort of policy in their unlimited internet offers and data packs.
+In this post, we are making people informed of FUP on unlimited internet and its impact.

 What is FUP?

 The term Fair Usage Policy a.k.a FUP is the policy or the rule employed by ISP to its customer.
 As per the rule, service providers implement FUP to customers for an equal and even amount of data distribution.
 Not everyone on the internet uses the same amount of bandwidth or the data that is provided to him/her.
 There will be some customers who use the internet in a high amount which might affect the whole quality of the network and depreciate the internet experience for many users in the network.

 ISP (Internet Service providers) keep on monitoring the usage of the internet from their subscribers for each cycle to assure the steady running for all customers.
 A Fair Use Policy is given in Gigabytes (GB)/MB of data and applies to all Mobile/internet services.
 FUP in unlimited internet aims to ensure ISPs are able to provide quality internet services to all their customers.
 They also need to make sure that no customers are disadvantaged by the behavior of others.

 Service providers apply FUP rules so that excessive data consumers shouldnot affect the data usage experience of others.